arkui-x/arkui_for_android/README-EN.md

 ## How to Use<a name="section171384529150"></a>

 You can create an ArkUI cross-platform application project by following instructions in [Application Development](https://gitee.com/arkui-x/docs/blob/master/en/application-dev/README.md).
-During integrated development on the Android platform, let the **Application** and **Activity** classes of the Android application inherit from the base class of ArkUI, and then call the corresponding APIs to set the development paradigm and ArkUI module instance name for the **Activity** instance.
+During development on the Android platform, let the **Application** and **Activity** classes of the Android application inherit from the base class of ArkUI, and then call the corresponding APIs to set the development paradigm and ArkUI module instance name for the **Activity** instance.
 The details are as follows:

 Let the **Application** and **Activity** classes of the Android application inherit from the base class of ArkUI.
 Sample code: